Locations:

 If you’ve ever woken up because of someone else talking in their sleep, you’re not alone.
-Whether they speak in full sentences or garble out a bunch of nonsense, about two out of three people talk in their sleep.
-Truth is, you may have talked in your sleep at some point and not ever realized it happened, unless of course someone was around to hear it.
+Whether they speak in full sentences or garble out a bunch of nonsense, about 2 out of 3 people talk in their sleep.
+And truth is, you may have talked in your sleep at some point and not even realized it.

 Advertisement